 Like any early modeling, it becomes the standard by which a person measures their self-worth and other relationships.

-They are often diagnosed by Western practitioners with chronic pain disorder, chronic illness, or autoimmune disorder.
+Be diagnosed by Western practitioners with chronic pain disorder, chronic illness, or autoimmune disorder.

-They often grapple with addiction.
+Grapple with addiction.

-They are often defensive, especially when they perceive rejection, hurt, and disapproval.
+Respond defensively, especially when they perceive rejection, hurt, and disapproval.

-They have difficulty asking for and receiving help.
+Have difficulty asking for and receiving help.

-They have difficulty accurately identifying their emotions and recognizing others’ emotions.
+Have difficulty accurately identifying their emotions and recognizing others’ emotions.

-They struggle to regulate their emotions.
+Struggle to regulate their emotions.

-They struggle to describe (and often understand) their internal experience.
+Struggle to describe (and often understand) their internal experience.